John Lennox

-John Carson Lennox (born 7 November 1943) is a Northern Irish mathematician, bioethicist and Christian apologist.
-He has written many books on religion, ethics, the relationship between science and faith (like his books, Has Science Buried God and Can Science Explain Everything), and has had numerous public debates with atheists including Richard Dawkins and Christopher Hitchens.
+John Carson Lennox (born 7 November 1943) is a Northern Irish mathematician, bioethicist, and lay theologian.
+He has written many books on religion, ethics, the relationship between science and God (such as Has Science Buried God and Can Science Explain Everything), and has had public debates with atheists including Richard Dawkins and Christopher Hitchens.

-He retired from professorship where he specialised in group theory.
-He is Emeritus Professor of Mathematics at the University of Oxford and an Emeritus Fellow in Mathematics and Philosophy of Science at Green Templeton College, Oxford University.
+Lennox earned a doctorate in mathematics from the University of Cambridge, then earned a second and third doctorate from the University of Oxford and Cardiff University, respectively.
+As a professor, Lennox specialised in group theory.
+He is Emeritus Professor of Mathematics at the University of Oxford, where he is also Emeritus Fellow in Mathematics and Philosophy of Science at Green Templeton College, and has worked as adjunct lecturer at Wycliffe Hall and at the Oxford Centre for Christian Apologetics.
 He is also an Associate Fellow of the Saïd Business School and a Senior Fellow at the Trinity Forum.

-Early life
+Early life and education

-John Lennox was born on 7 November 1943 in Northern Ireland and brought up in Armagh where his father ran a store.
+John Lennox was born on 7 November 1943 in Northern Ireland and brought up in Armagh, where his father ran a store.
 He attended The Royal School, Armagh, and went on to become Exhibitioner and Senior Scholar at Emmanuel College, Cambridge, where in 1962 he also attended the last lectures of C. S. Lewis on the poet John Donne.
-Lennox obtained Master of Arts and Doctor of Philosophy degrees at the University of Cambridge with the dissertation Centrality and Permutability in Soluble Groups (1970).
-He was awarded a Doctor of Science degree in mathematics by Cardiff University for his research.
+Lennox obtained a Master of Arts, a Master of Mathematics and a Doctor of Philosophy from the University of Cambridge with the dissertation Centrality and Permutability in Soluble Groups (1970).

+Lennox was awarded a Doctor of Science degree in mathematics by Cardiff University in 1993 for his research.
 Lennox also holds a Doctor of Philosophy degree from the University of Oxford (by incorporation) and an M.A. degree in bioethics at the University of Surrey.
+In addition, he was a Humboldt Fellow at the University of Würzburg and the University of Freiburg.